Alanocallaghan/baseqtl/README.md

         from the closest quantile (0.5% or 99.5%) to the null.
 When eQTl effect is not significant is the width of the credible interval
       - n\_eff: effective sample size (see stan manual for more details)
-      - Rhat: R-hat statisitc (it is recommended only results if *\(Rhat < 1.1\)*, see stan manual for more details)
+      - Rhat: R-hat statistic (it is recommended only results if *\(Rhat < 1.1\)*, see stan manual for more details)
       - model: whether NB or NB-ASE was run
-      - nhets: numbr of hets for rSNP
+      - nhets: number of hets for rSNP
       - ASE.hets: when running NB-ASE number of hets for rSNP with sufficient ASE counts, otherwise NA
       - tag.EAF/ SNP.EAF: EAF for rSNP based on the external reference panel for the population requested, NA if the rSNP is not in the reference panel
       - n.fsnps: number of exonic SNPs used in model, NA for NB model
-        \*PEP: posterior exclusion probablity based on 4000 posterior draws.
+        \*PEP: posterior exclusion probability based on 4000 posterior draws.
 Gives the proportion of posterior draws of opposite sign to the posterior mean
-      - min\_AI: when using reference panel bias correcion gives the most extreme allelic imbalance estimate for the exonic SNPs used in model (no imbalance corresponds to 0.5), NA otherwise
+      - min\_AI: when using reference panel bias correction gives the most extreme allelic imbalance estimate for the exonic SNPs used in model (no imbalance corresponds to 0.5), NA otherwise

 | Gene\_id        | tag          | log2\_aFC\_mean | log2\_aFC\_se\_mean | log2\_aFC\_sd | log2\_aFC\_0.5% | log2\_aFC\_2.5% |
 | :-------------- | :----------- | --------------: | ------------------: | ------------: | --------------: | --------------: |